mateusz/gmars/README.md

 ## Components

-- The `cmd/gmars` command implements a command line interface to run simulations and report results.
+- `cmd/gmars` is a command line interface to run simulations and report results.
+- `cmd/vmars` is a graphical simulator with interactive controls.
 - The `pkg/mars` exports a public API for running MARS simulations.

 ## Implemented Features